You must be born is a beautiful dialogue between soon-expected twins.

-“Well, I can’t prove it, but I still think that there is life after birth - it will just be, well, a little different from here.”
+“You know I can’t prove it, but I still think that there is life after birth; it will just be, well, a little different from in here.”

 The other tried to cheer him up.
 “Although I don’t know what life after birth will look like, surely we will meet our mother then and she will take care of us.”

 “Mother?
-You believe in the existence of a parents?”
+You believe in the existence of parents?”

-“But, there must be a mother.
-I mean, who else gave us nourishment and protected us and our world?”
+“But there must be a mother.
+I mean, who else gave us nourishment and protected us in our world?”

 “We get our own nourishment, and our world has always been here.
 And if there is a mother, where is she?
 Have you ever seen her?
 Does she ever talk to you?
-NO. WE invented the mother because it satisfied a need in us.
+No. We invented her because it satisfied a need in us.
 It made us feel secure and happy.”

 “No, I’m sure you are wrong.
 She is here, all around us.
 We live by her and in her.
 Without her we could not even exist!”

-“Yet,” said the other, “sometimes when we are quiet, you may hear her sing for us.
-Or feel how she caresses our world.”
+“Yet,” said the other, “sometimes when we are quiet, don't you hear her singing for us?
+Can you not feel how she caresses our world sometimes?”